wp-plugins/redux-framework/README.txt

 = Additional Features =
 As if that's not enough, there's more.
 * Field Validation
 * Language Packs
 * Full value escaping
 * Required - Link visibility from parent fields
 	* Set this to affect the visibility of the field on the parent's value.
+* Output CSS Automatically
-* Outout attribute - Automatically generate CSS and append Google Fonts stylesheet to your theme with you only setting the appropriate CSS selector.
+	* Redux generates CSS and the appropriate Google Fonts stylesheets for you on select fields.
+You need only specify the CSS selector to apply the CSS to (limited to certain fields).
-* Oh, and did we mention a fully integrated Google Webfonts setup that will make you cry?
+* Oh, and did we mention a fully integrated Google Webfonts setup that will make you so happy you'll want to cry?

-= Redux Framework is the solution for theme and plugin developers alike. =
+= Redux Framework is the solution for theme and plugin developers alike. = At least we think so, we hope you feel the same.

 = Translators & Non-English Speakers =
 We need your help to translate Redux into your language.
 If you have created your own language pack, or have an update of an existing one, you can post [gettext PO and MO files](http://codex.wordpress.org/Translating_WordPress) to the [Github Repo](https://github.com/ReduxFramework/ReduxFramework) via a pull request or you can post an issue with the attached files.
 You can download the latest [POT file](http://plugins.svn.wordpress.org/redux-framework/trunk/ReduxCore/languages/redux.pot), and see the latest [PO files in each language](http://plugins.svn.wordpress.org/redux-framework/trunk/ReduxCore/languages/).